-In summary, the applicants have documented that the existing blufftop primary structures are in danger from erosion and subsequent bluff collapse.
-In addition, even with the construction of the seawall, tiebacks and chemical grouting of the clean sands, the upper bluff will continue to erode and soon will threaten the blufftop homes.
-Thus, the upper bluff retention system is also necessary to assure full protection for the existing blufftop residences.
-As conditioned, there are no other less damaging alternatives available to reduce the risk from bluff erosion.
+In summary, the applicants have documented that the existing bluff top primary structures are in danger from erosion and subsequent bluff failure.
+In addition, the applicants have submitted an extension alternatives analysis.
 Thus, the Commission is required to approve the proposed protection for the two residences.
 Since the proposed seawall will contribute to erosion and geologic instability over time on adjacent unprotected properties and also deplete sand supply, occupy public beach and fix the back of the beach, Special Conditions require the applicant to require pay an in-lieu mitigation fee to offset this impact.
-Therefore, as conditioned, the Commission finds that the proposed seawall is consistent with Sections 30235 and 30253 of the Coastal Act.
+Therefore, as conditioned, the Commission finds that the proposed seawall is consistent with Sections 30235, and 30253 of the Coastal Act.

-4. Visual Resources/Alteration of Natural Landforms.
-Section 30240 (b) of the Coastal Act is applicable and states:

-(b) Development in areas adjacent to environmentally sensitive habitat areas and parks and recreation areas shall be sited and designed to prevent impacts which would significantly degrade those areas, and shall be compatible with the continuance of those habitat and recreation areas.
+- 4. Visual Resources/Alteration of Natural Landforms.
+Section 30240(b) of the Coastal Act is applicable and states: - (b) Development in areas adjacent to environmentally sensitive habitat areas and parks and recreation areas shall be sited and designed to prevent impacts which would significantly degrade those areas, and shall be compatible with the continuance of those habitat and recreation areas.

-In addition, Section 30251 of the Coastal Act states, in part:
+Section 30251 of the Coastal Act is also applicable and states, in part:

 The scenic and visual qualities of coastal areas shall be considered and protected as a resource of public importance.
-Permitted development shall be sited and designed to protect views to and along the ocean and scenic coastal areas, to minimize the alteration of natural land forms, to be visually compatible with the character of surrounding areas, and, where feasible, to restore and enhance visual quality in visually degraded areas . . .
+Permitted development shall be sited and designed to protect views to and along the ocean and scenic coastal areas, to minimize the alteration of natural land forms, to be visually compatible with the character of surrounding areas, and, where feasible, to restore and enhance visual quality in visually degraded areas.

 As stated above, the proposed development will occur on the public beach at the base of an approximately 80 ft. high coastal bluff.
-An approximately 352 foot-long, 35 foot-high seawall is located two lots south of the subject site (6-99-100/Presnell, et.al).
-The two adjacent lots to the south have recently been granted an emergency permit for infill of a portion of the existing notch overhang (Emergency Permit #6-01-01-G/Corn, Scism) and a request to construct a 15 foot-high seawall similar to the subject development is pending before the Commission (CDP #6-00-36/Corn, Scism).
+An approximately 352 foot-long, 35 foot-high seawall is located immediately south and adjacent to the subject site (6-99-100/Presnell, et.al).
+The seawall actually commences on the southern half of the property below 311

+Pacific Avenue.
+The two adjacent lots to the north have recently been granted an emergency permit to grout an area of exposed clean sands lens and to install two rows of tiebacks across the face of the bluff at elevations +13 and +19 (MSL) to contain bluff fractures which resulted from a substantial bluff sloughage that occurred in February of 2000.
+The follow-up regular coastal permit request for the emergency action along with a request to construct a 15 foot-high seawall similar to the subject development and to construct a below-grade retention system is pending before the Commission (6-00-138/Kinzel/Greenberg).
 The subject application and the neighboring proposed seawall request when combined and connected to the existing 352 foot-long, 35-foot-high wall would represent approximately 522 feet of shoreline armoring.
-Although there are already existing shoreline armoring devices to the south of the subject site, the bluffs north of the subject site currently remain in a natural state, with virtually no existing bluff or shore protection.
+The bluffs north of the subject site currently remain in a natural state, with virtually no existing bluff or shore protection.
 As such, the potential for adverse impacts on visual resources associated with the proposed development could be significant.